What to Expect During Treatment

 - Individual and group counseling.

-- Alternative therapies, such as music, art, and equine therapy.
+- Alternative therapies, such as music and art therapy.

 You may also participate in drug education classes and 12-step groups like Alcoholics Anonymous and Narcotics Anonymous.